Case study: *Anna, Queensland

 Back pain can be difficult for sufferers to manage and equally difficult for health professionals to treat.
 That’s why Scott Langham (MClin ExP, HBEM), an Exercise Physiologist and Rehabilitation Consultant with Recovery Partners, was so pleased when he was able to facilitate fast relief for a worker who’d been dealing with back pain since 2012.

 *Anna, who worked in night fill for a major Brisbane supermarket, had become resigned to living with her back pain, though it had a significant impact on her daily life.
 ‘There was no particular trauma or injury that precipitated the pain,’ says Scott, ‘so it was more likely a condition that had built up over time, an adaptive dysfunction.’

-Anna had submitted claims for workers compensation and undergone several courses of treatment with allied health professionals over the years, with little success in addressing her pain.
-The insurer for the supermarket chain that Anna worked for had seen a presentation from Recovery Partners about our innovative approach to muscular-skeletal pain management and were happy for Scott to make an assessment of Anna’s condition from this perspective.
+Anna had submitted claims for workers’ compensation and underwent several treatment courses with allied health professionals over the years, with little success in addressing her pain.
+The insurer for the supermarket chain that Anna worked for had seen a Recovery Partners presentation about our innovative approach to muscular-skeletal pain management and was happy for Scott to assess Anna’s condition from this perspective.

-If you’d like to know more about the great work Recovery Partners Rehabilitation Consultants do in our communities, get in touch by emailing firstname.lastname@example.org or calling 1300 OHSRTW (647 789) today.
+If you’d like to know more about the great work Recovery Partners Rehabilitation Consultants do in our communities, get in touch.

 *Names have been changed to protect the privacy of the individuals concerned